Residence permit - skilled workers with vocational training

 Processing time

-We can only finalise your application if you have submitted all the required documents.
-If we have to request additional documents, this will delay the process.
+We can only finalise the processing of your application once you have submitted all the required documents in full.
+If we have to request further documents, this will delay the process.

 Fees and charges